 Researchers attend Conference about National Development Banks in Rio

-Last week, a conference about Development Banks and their future took place in Rio de Janeiro.
-During September 15th and 16th, Economists from all over the world discussed Development Banks’ roles and their future.
+During September 15th and 16th, Economists from all over the world discussed Development Banks’ roles and their future during a Conference that took place place in Rio de Janeiro.

 Professor Stephany Griffith-Jones presented the role played by COFRO, Chile’s Development Bank.
 After her, the Economic Development and Institute World Economics Director and Politics in the Chinese Academy of Sciences (CASS), Qiyuan Xu, talked about CDC, China’s Development Bank.